Owolabenjade/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 9 is a script that will evaluate the expression to divide the value of the environment variable of POWER by the value of the environment variable of DIVIDE
 Task 10 is a script that demonstrate how to use shell variables and expansions in bash.
-Task 11 is a script that converts a number from base 2 to base 10
+Task 11 is a script that converts a number from base 2 to base 10 Task 12 is a script that prints all possible combinations of two letters, except (oo)